EricMFink/PRcasebook/_drafts/Chapters/Part 3 - Duty of Care/Malpractice.md

 In this all-too-common situation, the question for us is whether it would be reasonably foreseeable that a failure to produce these documents would result in the injury alleged here.
 Could the attorneys foresee that Gorrell, who failed to produce the documents when they turned the request over to him, would then, after he became disgruntled with ISU, independently provide the documents to Bellows?
 Beyond that, would reasonable people foresee that Gorrell would mislead Bellows about a database which did not exist?
 Would reasonable people then think that, upon hearing Gorrell's story, Bellows' first impulse would be to move for sanctions including default judgment in the case?
 Would reasonable people foresee that, next, a large law firm, apparently thinking of Judge Mihm as a bit trigger-happy, would jump into high gear out of fear of default judgment and launch an army of 27 attorneys, plus paralegals, to defend against the possibility that Judge Mihm might grant default judgment on the basis of an alleged conspiracy to hide something which does not exist?
 In other words, was the Latham response to a failure to produce documents and the resulting injury foreseeable?

 We think it was not as a matter of law.
 Our point can be illustrated by a very different sort of negligence action.
-In Abrams, the city failed to send an ambulance for a woman, Abrams (of course), who was in labor.
+In _Abrams_, the city failed to send an ambulance for a woman, Abrams (of course), who was in labor.
 A friend, who then drove her to the hospital, ran a red light and collided with a car driven by a drug-and-alcohol-impaired driver with a suspended license.
 Abrams was seriously injured and spent 2 weeks in a coma; sadly, her baby died.
 The court found, however, that as a matter of law there was no proximate cause.
 The city could not have foreseen the situation that unfolded.
 Perhaps a bit callously, the court remarked that "millions of women in labor make it safely to the hospital each year by private transportation."

 It is also true---though less tragically so---that countless failures to produce documents occur in the federal courts every year.
 That is not a good thing.
 But we are not at a point at which it is foreseeable that such a failure will spawn a million-dollar bill for attorney fees.
 If it were, litigation would become more of a blood sport than it already is.
 Lawyers would be even more obsessive about irrelevant and tedious details.
 No good could come of it.

 There is, in fact, nothing which distinguishes the failure to produce in this case with countless others.
 Judge Mihm himself made this point in response to Bellows' argument that this was the worst discovery abuse he had ever seen.
 Judge Mihm said:

-But you said in your 34 years of practice this was the most shocking thing you had ever seen in terms of this discovery issue.
+> But you said in your 34 years of practice this was the most shocking thing you had ever seen in terms of this discovery issue.
 I wonder what kind of practice you've had if that's the case because, boy, in the scheme of things, I've seen things 50 times worse than this.

 What is foreseeable as a result of a failure to produce documents is the reasonable procedure set out in Civil Rule of Civil Procedure 37, which provides for sanctions only after other reasonable efforts to work out disagreements fail.
 It may be that, as Judge Mihm also said, that did not happen enough in this case.
 But ISU and Giffin Winning could hardly be expected to foresee all this trouble over a phantom database.
 Why would they?
 It was ISU's alleged database and Giffin Winning was representing ISU at the time.
 They knew of no database; they were hiding no database; there was no database.
 For Giffin Winning's carelessness in failing to produce documents (which Bellows had in his possession), the sanction of $10,000 might well have been sustained on appeal.
 But as a matter of law, the injury alleged here was not reasonably foreseeable.